Message from Wesley Loh of wesleyadvocate.blogspot.com:

 WACS aims to create a safe and professionally operated space to serve the strategic and social needs of the autism community.
 Within this safe space, adult autistics not only get the opportunity to participate as equals but also to stand up gently but firmly for themselves against those who disrespect and oppress them.
-We are glad to welcome caregivers, autism professionals, organisation representatives and anyone else who believe in empowering autistics to realise their true potential.
+We welcome caregivers, autism professionals, organisation representatives and anyone else who believe in empowering autistics to realise their true potential.

 WACS is also a platform for attracting and training like-minded autistics to develop leadership qualities and become role models for the autistic community.
 While serving the autism community, the autistic administrators are exposed to a wide diversity of people with different needs, intentions and behaviours.
 Rules need to be interpreted and amended.
 Difficult situations arise.
 Personalities clash.
 Work needs to be divided fairly and efficiently.